overextended/ox_inventory/docs/index.md

 	```

-## Common issues
+##Common issues
 ??? help "Unable to access inventory after death"
-	You have not triggered the correct event after respawning, so your PlayerData recognises you as dead (often due to an outdated esx_ambulancejob).
+	You are not triggering the correct event after respawning, so the variable to store if you are dead is set as true.
+This is usually due to using outdated resources for ESX 1.1.

-	Modify the function or event used to respawn/revive your character to also trigger the following event.
+	You can either update your resource, or trigger the following event where appropriate.

 	```lua
 	TriggerEvent('esx:onPlayerSpawn')
 	```